 There is a perception that online training is a way for training providers to cut costs such as eliminating trainers and class rooms and automating everything with a computer to increase profits.
 However, if a training organisation is meeting the high integrity online measures outlined in this white paper, despite the reduced cost of hiring classrooms, the cost of delivering effective online training is equal to if not greater than in-class training.
 This is because not only do all of the existing requirements that need to be in place for in-class training such as; qualified trainers and assessors, assessment material, mapping, internal audits, continuous improvement registers and so on, still need to be in place for online, but in addition to these costs, online providers need to purchase and maintain an online learning environment, student management system and build digital online learning material and robust digital assessments.
+There is also a much higher requirement for one on one engagement between students and trainers and assessors when they need assistance with comprehension and get locked out of an assessment.
+This one on one approach dramatically changes the learning forces the student to contact the trainer when needed.
+This is a paradigm shift where the learning management system does most of the training and the trainer and assessor assists those that need help as much as they need.

-Whilst many RTO's believe that a 200 page PDF document available online and a quiz requiring a student to tick a few true / false questions meets the Standards for RTOS' 2015 and most units of competency, effective and engaging online training includes videos, gamification, interactive scenarios, simulated environments and animations with voice overs and challenging exercises as well as additional reading materials or offline activities.
+Whilst many RTO's believe that a 200 page PDF document available online followed by a quiz requiring a student to tick a few true / false questions meets the Standards for RTOS' 2015 and most units of competency, effective and engaging online training includes videos, gamification, interactive scenarios, simulated environments and animations with voice overs and challenging exercises, essays and free text responses as well as additional reading materials or offline activities.
 If online training contains these kinds of elements then it can cost up to AUD\$30,000 per hour of e-learning output.
-Compare that to a power point presentation created for in class training and we are talking \$180,000 for online course development vs a few thousand for six hour in class course.
+Compare that to a power point presentation created for in class training and high integrity online training providers are spending approximately \$180,000 for online course development vs a few thousand for six hour in class course or a few hundred for a low integrity online course.